sanketkhanna063/IndividualAssignment/README.md

 ```

 ## Deployment
-This project is intended for educational purposes and can be executed in a local Python environment.
+This project can be executed in a local Python environment.
+This project was built using:
+- Python - Programming language
+- Pandas - Library used for data manipulation
+- Jupyter Notebook
+- Git - Version control
+- GitHub - Repository hosting

 ## Author
-Your Name
+Sanket Khanna ( 100950870 )

 ## License
-This project is licensed under the MIT License.
+This project is not licensed.

 ## Acknowledgments
 - Data sourced from open movie datasets.